aman-goel/ivybench/README.md

 - **mypyv:**
 A set of 16 problems collected from benchmark suite accompanying the tool fol-ic3 [8].
 Problems include hybrid reliable broadcast, learning switch, firewall, etc.

+- **distai:**
+A set of 2 problems collected from benchmark suite accompanying the tool DistAI [9].
+Problems include blockchain and Ricart-Agrawala.